rud-3003/Blog_Generation_Llama/README.md

 Requirements
 ------------

 To run this application, ensure that you have all the required dependencies.
-These can be installed by running:
-    ```bash
-    pip install -r requirements.txt

 The required dependencies are:

 *   sentence-transformers